tomverran/covid-vaccine-stats/README.md

+This app was turned off long ago.

+I've put the statistics it collected in `statistics.json` and `regional.json` for posterity, but better data is no doubt available elsewhere.

 ## COVID Vaccine Stats

 An app to provide hopefully cheering statistics regarding the progress of the UK's vaccine rollout.
 This app was mostly made on a Sunday afternoon so please judge its quality accordingly.